caiobegotti/Amazon-Wishlist/README.md

 License
 =======

-All files in this repository is under GPLv2, please see the LICENSE file for details.
+All files in this repository are under GPLv2, please see the LICENSE file for details.